yeesian/ArchGDAL.jl/docs/src/geometries.md

 * `AG.removeallgeoms!(geom)`

 ## Unary Operations
-Here is an non-exhaustive list of unary operations available for geometries:
+The following is an non-exhaustive list of unary operations available for geometries.

 ### Attributes